 We can see that we have done a much better job of finding clusters rather than merely assigning the majority of data as noise.
 This is because we no longer have to try to cope with the relative lack of density in 50 dimensional space and now HDBSCAN can more cleanly discern the clusters.

 We can also make a quantitative assessment by using the clustering quality measures as before.

 adjusted_rand_score(mnist.target, labels), adjusted_mutual_info_score(mnist.target, labels)

-Where before HDBSCAN performed very poorly, we now have score of 0.9 or better.
+Where before HDBSCAN performed very poorly, we now have scores of 0.9 or better.
 This is because we actually clustered far more of the data.
 As before we can also look at how the clustering did on just the data that HDBSCAN was confident in clustering.

 clustered = (labels >= 0) ( adjusted_rand_score(mnist.target[clustered], labels[clustered]), adjusted_mutual_info_score(mnist.target[clustered], labels[clustered]) )